Uniform, Possessions and Valuables

 - Hooded sweatshirts or any other type of jumper are not permitted

-- Blazers must be college issue with an embroidered badge.
+- Blazers must be school issue with an embroidered badge.
 No other jacket or blazer is permitted

-- Students are expected to carry a suitable college bag, carrier bags are not considered suitable.
-Handbags are not permitted in college
+- Students are expected to carry a suitable school bag, carrier bags are not considered suitable.
+Handbags are not permitted in school

 - Extremes of hairstyles or colour are not permitted.
 We would prefer students not to colour their hair

-Expensive fashion wear is not to be worn and the college will not take responsibility for the loss of such items.
+Expensive fashion wear is not to be worn and the school will not take responsibility for the loss of such items.

 Sixth Form Dress Code: